Anvesh-ch/AnyLang_AI_Code_Writer/README.md

 2. Select source and target languages
 3. Click "Translate" to convert between languages

+### RAG-Enhanced Usage
+1. **Upload Your Code**: Go to the "Code Library" tab and upload your code files
+2. **Enable RAG Mode**: Go to "RAG Settings" and enable RAG mode
+3. **Search Your Code**: Use "Semantic Search" to find relevant code in your codebase
+4. **Generate Grounded Code**: Your code generation will now use your codebase for context
+5. **Style-Consistent Results**: Generated code will match your coding patterns and conventions

 ### Advanced Features
 - **Unit Tests**: Click "Generate Tests" to create unit tests for your code
 - **Code Review**: Use "Review Code" for senior developer feedback